vilsuo/full-stack-project/README.md

 				Show latest activity of each user on their own page
 			</li>
 			<li>
-				Show latest activity of user friends on home page
+				Show latest activity of users friends on the home page
 			</li>
 		</ul>
 	</li>